DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 ![navbar d-custom-none](docs/readme-images/nav-d-custom-none.png)
 ![navbar d-custom-maxwidth-none](docs/readme-images/nav-d-custom-maxwidth-none.png)

-* Another bug I encountered was that the text for the nav elements would go outside the lines of their containers when the screen shrunk to a certain size.
+* Another bug I encountered was that the text for the nav elements would go outside the lines of their containers when the screen shrunk below a certain size.

   To fix this, I created a couple of extra media queries that would cause the font-size of the text to reduce at these specific breakpoints.

 ![Navbar Text Breakpoints](docs/readme-images/nav-text-breakpoints.png)

-* One bug I encountered when the site was deployed was that a 405 method not allowed error would occur when attempting to submit the form, rather than taking me to the intended thank-you.html.
+* One bug I encountered when the site was deployed was that a "405 method not allowed" error would occur when attempting to submit the form, rather than taking me to the intended thank-you.html.
 To counteract this, I removed the method="post" attribute from the form element, and kept the action attribute value as thank-you.html, which then allowed me to submit the form and take the user to the thank you page without any issues.

 * After setting the width and height attributes on the "Vanquish" cover image, the image would warp its shape when the screen shrunk down below a certain size, rather than shrinking in size and keeping the same dimensions.